Ruchit-rt/interpretable_neural_networks/README.md

 Contains code for training and testing an interpretable model that consist of a BlackBox NN, followed by prototype layer that calculates distance between prototypes and convoltional features.
 The final fully connected layer gives the output logits.

-Note:- Please find the final versions of the scripts on the 'final-master-orphan' branch
+Note:- Please find the final versions of the scripts on the '*final-master-orphan*' branch

 ## Files
 All files used for creating and testing models.
 Main.py to train models and accuracy.py to test them.
 Checkout